-If a warning tag is attached to the engine start switch or to the controls, do not start the engine or move the controls.
-Also, do not disengage the parking brakes.
+If a warning tag is attached to the engine start switch or to the controls, DO NOT start the engine or move the controls.
 Consult with the person that attached the warning tag before the engine is started.

 All protective guards and all protective covers must be installed if the engine must be started in order to perform service procedures.
 To help prevent an accident that is caused by parts in rotation, work around the parts carefully.